 I guessed that the female had finally laid eggs and wondered if the dove moved at all.

 So, I did some online research and found out that the couple will take shifts, though you might not see them switching out.

 However, I decided at the end of this evening to shoot a few more photos.

-It just stood on the nest for several minutes before finally sitting back into a brooding position.
+It just stood on the nest for several minutes before finally sitting back in a brooding position.

-I am thinking we have another few weeks before we will see the little ones.
+I think we have another few weeks before we will see the little ones.
 I'm excited and can't wait to see what they look like!